-- 4. The board makeup is diverse with experience, skills, ethnicity, gender, denomination, and age group. - 5.
-The board recruits for cultural competence as key to the effectiveness of the organization. - 6.
+4. The board makeup is diverse with experience, skills, ethnicity, gender, and age group.

+- 5. The board recruits for cultural competence as key to the effectiveness of the organization. - 6.
 Fellow board members review each member's performance at the end of every three-year term. - 7.
-Each board member financially supports the organization annually. - The board demonstrates spiritual commitment to Jesus Christ, the Christian mission of the organization, and obedience to God's word as revealed in scripture.
+Each board member financially supports the organization annually. - 8.
+The board demonstrates an ongoing commitment to the organizational mission.